TheOdinProject/curriculum/advanced_html_css/responsive_design/project_homepage.md

 1. The portraits we've used in the design files are stock photos downloaded from [pexels.com](https://www.pexels.com/).
 If you don't have a picture of yourself handy, feel free to go grab a placeholder for now.
 2. Select your fonts!
 We're using `Playfair Display` and `Roboto` in the design, both available with Google fonts.
-3. In the design we have icon-links for GitHub, LinkedIn and Twitter.
-Obviously feel free to add whatever links you want to your own site.
+3. In the design we have icon-links for GitHub, LinkedIn and X. Obviously feel free to add whatever links you want to your own site.
 We got those icons from [https://devicon.dev/](https://devicon.dev/).
 4. Other icons (phone, email and external link) were downloaded as SVGs from [https://materialdesignicons.com/](https://materialdesignicons.com/).

 #### Step 3: Some tips!